kubeluk/SolidDCAT-Profile/spec.md

 When the resource is *not* a `ldp:Container` an instance of type `dcat:Dataset` MUST be created as a secondary resource by referencing the primary catalog record resource and an additional fragment identifier component.
 The catalog record MUST reference the dataset via `foaf:primaryTopic`.

-The fragment identifier component for a dataset / dataset series MAY be `#ds`.

 An instance of type `dcat:Distribution` MUST be created as a secondary resource by referencing the primary catalog record resource and an additional fragment identifier component.

-The created dataset / dataset series MUST link the created distribution via `dcat:distribution`.
+The created dataset or dataset series MUST link the created distribution via `dcat:distribution`.

 The created distribution MUST link the Solid-managed resource via `dcat:downloadURL`.

-> What about `dcat:inSeries` and `dcat:hasMember`?
-> IF the #SolidResource is part of a containment triple (`ldp:contains`) in _object position_ AND the resource in subject position is in the set of the recorded resources in the #DataCatalog, THEN the #Dataset resource describing the #SolidResource MUST link the #Dataset resource describing the resource which is _above_ the #SolidResource in the containment hierarchy via `dcat:inSeries`.
-> IF the #SolidResource is part of a containment triple (`ldp:contains`) in _subject position_ AND the resource in object position is in the set of the recorded resources in the #DataCatalog, THEN the #Dataset resource describing the #SolidResource MUST link the #Dataset resource describing the resource which is _below_ the #SolidResource in the containment hierarchy via `dcat:hasMember`.
+The predicates `dcat:inSeries` and `dcat:hasMember` can be used to represent the containment relations between Solid-managed resources stated by `ldp:contains` and their inverse.

 2. Linking the new catalog record